SUPPORT HER

 Councillor GatHERings

-Sign up below to recieve dial-in details for all Councillor GatHERings.
+Sign up below for all future Councillor GatHERings

-If you add your name we will ensure you receive an invite to every upcoming session ahead of the events.
-You do not need to sign up for each individual event, we will share access details in an email beforehand to make it easy to attend.
+Share your details with us below to receive the log in details for every upcoming session.
+You do not need to sign up for each individual event, instead we will share access details in an email beforehand to make it easy to attend.

 You will also have the option to sign up for Elect Her’s wider programme of support for women in elected office.